PrestaShop/docs/src/content/1.7/development/components/grid-component.md

 {{< figure src="../img/grid_workflow.png" title="Grid Workflow" >}}

-> Note a XML file importable in services like [draw.io](https://draw.io) is [available](/schemas/1.7/grid_workflow.xml).
+> Note a XML file for this schema is importable in services like [draw.io](https://draw.io) is [available](/schemas/1.7/grid_workflow.xml).

 ### Once built, everything is frozen

-You will notice that every object build is *final* and have no setters: this is to remove every possibilities to break the Grid component once the build of the Grid have been done and validated.
+You will notice that almost every object build is *final* and have no setters: we avoid every chance to break the Grid component once the build of the Grid have been done and validated.

-But you can alter almost everything *before* the Grid is presented to the view thanks to the available hooks:
+But we got you covered, you can alter almost everything *before* the Grid is presented to the view thanks to the available hooks:

 {{< figure src="../img/grid_workflow_hooks.png" title="Grid Workflow" >}}

-> Note a XML file importable in services like [draw.io](https://draw.io) is [available](/schemas/1.7/grid_workflow_hooks.xml).
+> Note a XML file for this schema is importable in services like [draw.io](https://draw.io) is [available](/schemas/1.7/grid_workflow_hooks.xml).